Fernando Ortiz Fernández: Career

 Disillusioned with politics in the early period of Cuban history and having been a member of President Gerardo Machado's Liberal Party, and a Liberal member of its House of Representatives from 1917 to 1922, he became active in the early nationalist civic revival movement.

-Throughout his life Ortiz was involved in the foundation of institutions and journals dedicated to the study of Cuban culture.
-He was the cofounder of the Cuban Academy of the Language in 1926.
-He also founded Surco (founded 1930) and Ultra (1936–47), both journals that provided commentary on foreign journals.
+Throughout his life Ortiz was involved in the foundation of institutions dedicated to the study of Cuban culture.
+In 1907 he became member of Sociedad Económica de Amigos del País de Cuba (Economic Societies of Friends of the Country), the he eventually led in 1923.
+He was the cofounder of the Cuban Academy of the Language in 1926 and the cofounder of the Sociedad de Folklore Cubano (1928).
 In 1937 he founded the Sociedad de Estudios Afrocubanos (Society of Afro-Cuban Studies) and the journal Estudios Afrocubanos (Afro-Cuban Studies).
+He was president of the History Academia of Cuba and the Cuban-Soviet Institute (1945).